francolutzen/Lighting-Control-Lab/Lighting-Control/DMX192-Controller.md

 Red → Yellow → Green → Cyan → Blue → Magenta → Red

 The intermediate colors become visible because the DMX values are being crossfaded rather than switched instantly.

 ### Creative Use

+The relationship between Speed and Fade Time has a major impact on the atmosphere created by the lighting system.

+Low Fade Time often produces:

+* Sharp transitions
+* Rhythmic effects
+* Energetic looks
+* Dancefloor-oriented lighting

+Higher Fade Time often produces:

+* Smooth color washes
+* Ambient transitions
+* Relaxed environments
+* More cinematic atmospheres

+Learning to balance Speed and Fade Time is one of the most important creative skills when working with a DMX192 controller.

+### Relationship to Chases

+The same Speed and Fade Time controls are also used during Chase playback.

+When a Chase is running, Speed determines how quickly the controller advances from one step to the next, while Fade Time determines how smoothly the transition occurs.

+As a result, the same Chase can create very different visual atmospheres depending on the playback settings selected by the operator.

+### Creative Use